KikiBerg/Logos-vertex/README.md

 In future implementations I would like to:

-1. Add a function that shows how many points the user has collected.
+1. Add a function that shows the score of the user.
 2. Add a function that gives the easier words first and then more and more difficult words show up as the user succeeds to guess correctly.
 3. Add a function that makes it possible to refresh a word only when there's 1 chance left and not from the very beginning.